Laplacian Representations for Decision-Time Planning: Introduction

 The Laplacian representation~\citep{Mahadevan2005ProtovalueFD,mahadevan07a} embeds states into a latent space defined by the eigenvectors of the graph Laplacian induced by the environment’s dynamics.
 It captures the environment’s temporal structure and connectivity, with eigenvectors ordered by time scale: early eigenvectors encode global structure (e.g., rooms or regions), while later ones capture increasingly local distinctions \citep{machado2017laplacian, machado2023temporal, jinnai2019finding, jinnai2020}.
 Because this representation reflects reachability, it naturally partitions the environment into well-connected regions \citep{shi2000normalized}.
 Moreover, Euclidean distance in the Laplacian space approximates how easily one state can be reached from another by following the environment’s dynamics \citep{Lovászrandomwalk}, yielding a geometry well suited for planning.
-As a result, in this paper, we show how the Laplacian representation supports both subgoal discovery and planning in a unified metric space.
+As a result, in this paper, we show how the Laplacian representation supports both subgoal discovery and planning in a unified metric space. \looseness=-1

 This paper tackles decision-time planning with a learned model in environments requiring function approximation.
-We show that the Laplacian representation provides an effective latent space for planning by intrinsically capturing multiple time scales.
-We further demonstrate that hierarchical planning enables decision-time planning in long-horizon tasks, with the Laplacian representation decomposing tasks into subgoals.
+We show that the Laplacian representation provides an effective latent space for hierarchical planning in long-horizon tasks, as it intrinsically captures multiple time scales and naturally decomposes tasks into subgoals.
 We instantiate these ideas in a novel hierarchical decision-time planning algorithm, \ac{ALPS}, where the Laplacian representation supports both subgoal identification and distance estimation.
-Empirically, \ac{ALPS} outperforms the commonly used model-free RL baselines on a suite of goal-conditioned tasks from OGBench~\citep{parkogbench}.
+Empirically, \ac{ALPS} outperforms the commonly used model-free RL baselines on a suite of goal-conditioned tasks from OGBench~\citep{parkogbench}. \looseness=-1